cchudzicki-ocw-testing/7.003-Spring-2022/content/pages/experiment-4-lab-day-18.md

 #### Day 18 Post-Lab Notebook Tips & Reminders:

-- Follow all the instructions and answer all the questions on the qPCR Analysis Worksheet posted on Canvas when completing your Day 18 Post-Lab.
+- Follow all the instructions and answer all the questions on the qPCR Analysis Worksheet (see below) when completing your Day 18 Post-Lab.

+Day 18 qPCR Analysis Worksheet (PDF)